null-machine/limbus-company-roll-analyzer/index.md

 \+ Unrolled damage coins are treated as tails rolls, giving skills a powerful first hit, which also opens up new ways to play around stagger thresholds
 \+ Corrosion tempo tech allows him to act during stagger or manifest ego without paying resource costs
 \+ Strangely powerful defensive skill that does not interfere with sin generation and offers a means of controlling sanity when anticipating high drops
-\+ Control over sanity scales with the number of actions he receives, increasing his consistency when being first in the action recipient order, or in low-sinner compositions
+\+ Control over sanity scales with the number of actions he receives, increasing his consistency when being the first action recipient, or in low-sinner compositions
 \+ Different corroded ego skills may generate with different targets, making indiscriminate targeting more lenient

-\- Will effectively never maintain the consistency of plus coin units, kit maximization is impractical
+\- Will effectively never maintain the consistency of plus coin units; kit maximization is impractical
-\- Works relatively poorly in a team due to the higher chance of hitting allies and worse sanity control
+\- Works relatively poorly in a full team due to the higher chance of hitting allies and worse sanity control
-\- Skipping ego in favour of panic invokes a heavy opportunity cost, and giving up on sanity management to play him at max will massively reduce his consistency
+\- Skipping ego in favour of panic invokes a heavy opportunity cost, and giving up on sanity management massively reduces his consistency
 \- Benefits more from being max level than usual
 \- Strangely low defense (but offset with a high health pool)